Maps from 3-manifolds to 4-manifolds that induce isomorphisms on $\pi_1$: Introduction

+\item For $n=3$, there is no closed $3$-manifold $M$ that bounds a $4$-manifold $N$ such that the inclusion $i: M\to N$ induces an isomorphism on their fundamental groups, unless $M$ is the 3-sphere or a connected sum of $S^1\times S^2$. \end{enumerate} \end{theorem}

-For Theorem \ref{basic} (1), the $n=1$ case follows from the classification of 1-manifolds and 2-manifolds, and the $n=2$ case follows from a classical result in 3-manifolds \cite[Theorem 10.2]{He}.
-Theorem \ref{basic} (2) follows from the famous construction that any finite presented group $G$ can be realized as the fundamental group of some closed $n$-manifold for any $n\ge 4$: Pick a 2-complex $K$ realizing $G$ as its fundamental group, and embed $K$ into the $(n+1)$-space $\mathbb{R}^{n+1}$.
-Let $N$ be the regular neighborhood $N(K)$ of $K$ in $\mathbb{R}^{n+1}$.
-Then the $(n+1)-$dimensional compact orientable manifold $N$ has connected boundary $\partial N$, such that $\pi_1(N)\cong G$ and $i: \partial N\to N$ induces an isomorphism on their $\pi_1$.
+For Theorem \ref{basic} (1), the $n=1$ case follows from the classification of 1-manifolds and 2-manifolds, and the $n=2$ case follows from a classical result on 3-manifolds \cite[Theorem 10.2]{He}.
+Theorem \ref{basic} (2) follows from the famous construction that any finitely presented group $G$ can be realized as the fundamental group of some closed $n$-manifold for any $n\ge 4$.
+Theorem \ref{basic} (3) is proved by Daverman in \cite{Da}.